No Whining, No Flowers

 This year's commissioned piece is Kay Rhie's modern arrangement of Kassia's Hymn, a piece traditionally sung during Catholic services in the last week of Lent.

-This piece is a set of four Appalachian folk songs arranged in a more contemporary style by composer Sally Lamb.
+This piece, Voices of the Hills, is a set of four Appalachian folk songs arranged in a more contemporary style by composer Sally Lamb McCune.

 This year, the Chorus commissioned a special piece in honor of Chorus alumna Heather Walters, '81, who passed away on August 27, 2009.
 Entitled To Music, the piece was composed by Cornell alumnus David Conte with text by Henry Van Dyke.